jupiterbjy/PyTigris/README.md

 import pytz
 import trio
-# also support asyncio as httpx supports it
+# also support asyncio, trio is not installed by default

 from pytigris import TigrisClient